 “You’re not a bandit.
 Who are you?”
 He questioned the man again.
-In that brief exchange, he’d discern that the mystery man also fought using the Formless Blade Style.
+In that brief exchange, he’d discerned that the mystery man also fought using the Formless Blade Style.
 Yet, there was something familiar.
 Something he couldn’t pinpoint but could feel.

-“And what makes you think that?” the masked man asked with a joyful tone.
+“And what makes you think that?”
+The masked man asked with a joyful tone.

 “If you were, you’d have attacked us with the others.
 With your skills, you could have easily taken down a few of my friends in the chaos.”
 He spoke loud enough so that the guards knew what they were dealing against.